Red-Eared Slider Turtle

 When looking at the Red-Eared Slider, you will notice that it has strong claws and webbed feet.
 Hatchlings will feature a shell that is green, and it will have a pattern consisting of dark green or yellow-green marks.
 However, as these turtles grow, their carapace might become olive green or yellow.
 The once yellow-green or dark green pattern can also change into patches on every scute, or into dark lines.
 Also, parts of the turtle’s shell might be red, yellow, or white, and as the animal continues to age, the patches and lines might disappear slowly until the shell becomes a uniform color of dark olive green or a greenish-brown color.
 Some males might even turn black or dark gray.

 There are two color morphs within the Red-Eared Slider Turtle breed, thanks to breeders.
 The first is called the pastel.
 These turtles will be lighter and will feature varying levels of yellow and red.
 The second is albino, and those turtles will be bright yellow when they are young but their color will fade with age.
+Either way, these little critters are quite charming in every way, and can become the bright little spark in every household.

 Even though Red-Eared Sliders are personable, these attractive turtles are also easily startled.

 Beware that these turtles are messy eaters, and they do create a lot of waste.
 Therefore, it is best to use a water filter that’s rated for a minimum of double the gallons of water in the tank.
 In addition to filtration, however, you will need to do regular water changes as well.
+One of the biggest mistakes that careless turtle owners make is irregular water change.
+This results in a messy tank full of that nasty green slush, or pondweed known as Zannichellia.
+These unhygienic conditions can create health problems for your little pet, so don’t allow them to become a common thing.

 Set the temperature of the basking area to 85-90°F, and set the water temperature to 75-85°F. Using a water heater and thermometer, you can maintain these temperatures consistently at all times, as the animal’s metabolism will slow down and threaten its health if the temperature drops too low.
 Also, too many fluctuations in the temperature could result in respiratory ailments.
+Either way, proper temperature and good hygiene are crucial for your turtle to thrive in this confined environment.

 The Red-Eared Slider Turtle is green and features bright yellow stripes.